 It’s hard to say which device will be best suited for the gluten-free community until all of the devices are available.

-Rest assured, as soon as I get my hands on the Allergy Amulet, I’ll be able to assess how it works in comparison to the Nima Sensor and ALLIS Sensor.
+Rest assured, as soon as I get my hands on the Allergy Amulet, I’ll be able to assess how it works in comparison to the Nima Sensor.
 For now, the gluten-free community will have to wait-and-see how the gluten-detecting device wars pan out.